-In an era of rapid global technological advancement, the transition to a cash-lite economy offers an opportunity to broaden financial access, facilitate transactions, and catalyze growth by integrating underserved communities into the formal economic system, thus leading to greater productivity, accountability, and equity.
-However, transitioning to such an economy would entail reconfiguring financial infrastructure, enhancing technology adoption and use, and close collaboration of all key stakeholders in the public and private sectors need to collaborate closely.
+In an era defined by rapid global technological advancement, the transition to a cash-lite economy offers an opportunity to broaden financial access, facilitate transactions, and catalyze growth by integrating underserved communities into the formal economic system, thus leading to greater productivity, accountability, and equity.
+This would entail reconfiguring financial infrastructure and enhancing technology adoption and use, and to succeed, all key stakeholders in the public and private sectors need to collaborate closely.

 This booklet documents the proceedings of the 9th lecture, including the keynote address and panel discussions.
 Among the many insights shared, a key takeaway is the critical need for alignment between fiscal and monetary policies to effectively support the adoption of emerging technological innovations that drive the transition to a cash-lite economy.
-Coordinated efforts such as fiscal incentives for digital infrastructure and inclusion programs, alongside monetary policies that promote secure, efficient, and interoperable payment systems create an enabling environment for widespread digital adoption.
-Equally important is the proactive mitigation of associated risks, particularly those related to cybersecurity risks and digital literacy gaps, to ensure the shift is inclusive, resilient, and sustainable.
+Coordinated efforts-such as fiscal incentives for digital infrastructure and inclusion programs, alongside monetary policies that promote secure, efficient, and interoperable payment systems-create an enabling environment for widespread digital adoption.
+Equally important is the proactive mitigation of associated risks, particularly those related to cybersecurity urity and digital literacy gaps, to ensure the shift is inclusive, resilient, and sustainable.
 As we navigate the complexities of economic digitization, the insights herein offer actionable pathways for policymakers, financial institutions, and stakeholders to foster inclusive growth.